 The other day, I was staying awake at midnight, with all these thoughts coming through my head thinking about my life and my schoolmates from elementary and high school.

-But I want to tell you that you don’t have to feel that way as well as giving you a little knowledge of its effects.
+But I want to tell you that you don’t have to feel that way.
+Here’s what no one tells you about social media comparison.

 So grab your mug of coffee or tea and let’s get right into it!

 You know what social media comparison feels like?
 It’s a horrible feeling and I’m pretty sure you felt the same way when they go on Facebook, Snapchat, Instagram, Twitter & Tumblr.